Elbrys/bsc_openstack/bsc_openstack_blog.md

 # How to integrate the Brocade SDN Controller or Opendaylight with Openstack using Ravello

+This blog is based on the video I created (https://www.youtube.com/watch?v=tXw4W3RQDMM) and the corresponding insructions (https://github.com/Elbrys/bsc_openstack).
+So feel free to refer to those if you want more details.

+So why write this blog?
 There are some existing instructions out there for integrating OpenDaylight or the Brocade SDN Controller with OpenStack.
-Here's a few links that I found useful when putting together this blog:
+For example here's a few links that I found useful when putting together this blog:

 * https://wiki.opendaylight.org/view/OpenStack_and_OpenDaylight
 * https://www.rdoproject.org/networking/helium-opendaylight-juno-openstack/